 - Apply for certification with the EPA now.
 If you are not certified as of April 22, 2010, you cannot do work that disturbs lead paint in target housing.

 - Contractors cannot contract away liability from enforcement by the EPA.
 You cannot shield yourself from liability.
-All contractors and subcontractors are responsible for following the Lead-Based Paint Renovation, Repair and Painting containment procedures.
+Painting contractor Spring TX, other contractors and subcontractors are responsible for following the Lead-Based Paint Renovation, Repair and Painting containment procedures.

 - The Lead-Based Paint Renovation, Repair and Painting Program Law is a federal law.
 That means that claims brought under that law can be brought in federal court.
 Keep in mind that your state may opt-out and pass laws that are more stringent.